 A Family History in Wrestling

 Silver King, 51, was a 34-year veteran of the squared circle, or "Pancracio" as they say in Mexico.
 He was the younger brother of Dr. Wagner Jr. and son of legendary wrestler Dr. Wagner.
 His ex-wife, Xochitl Hamada, also wrestled.
-The Wagner family is considered a dynasty that spans three generations now that Dr. Wagner Jr’s son has been competing for ten years.
+The Wagner family is considered a dynasty that spans three generations now that Dr. Wagner Jr’s son has been competing for eleven years.
 In 1986, his father, Dr. Wagner, was forced to retire from the ring when he suffered severe spinal injuries after an automobile accident.
-In 2004, he also fell victim to cardiac arrest and died, but at the age of 68, years after he was no longer competing.
+In 2004, he fell also victim to cardiac arrest and died, but at the age of 68, years after he was no longer competing.

 Incredibly, in this day and age, there are a good number of Lucha Libre fans that still believe what they’re seeing is a competitive sport, and they take it very seriously.
 There are cheering sections for the faces or "técnicos" and for the heels or "rudos."
 It’s almost like going into a time machine where kayfabe was the law, and the "Apter Mags" were gospel.
 In Mexico, there’s a vibe where kayfabe still has a strong pulse.